rsvilenov/MaintenanceModeMiddleware/README.md

 ### Options

-All the available options are decsribed in detail here [here](Configuration.md).
+All the available options are described in detail [here](Configuration.md).